cyberbotics/webots-doc/guide/object-solids.md

 > **File location**: "WEBOTS\_HOME/projects/objects/solids/protos/SolidTorus.proto"

-### Description
+### SolidTorus Description

 A torus object implemented at the Solid-node level.
 Graphically, the SolidTorus is defined as an IndexedFaceSet.
-Physically, the SolidTorus is defined as a set of N spheres, where N is the subdivision field
+Physically, the SolidTorus is defined as a set of N spheres, where N is the subdivision field.